Before or between pregnancies

 There are ways you can improve your chances of getting pregnant.
 And if you’re having trouble getting pregnant, you’re not alone.
 Learn about fertility treatment options.

-Talk to your partner about what it will be like to be parents and get ready for pregnancy emotionally and financially.
 If you’re not ready for a baby just yet, use birth control until the time is right.
 And if you already have a baby and are planning for more children, learn why it's best to wait at least 18 months between giving birth and getting pregnant again.

 In This Topic